-The selection of C{IN} is simplified by the multiphase architecture and its impact on the worst-case RMS current drawn through the input network (battery/fuse/capacitor).
-It can be shown that the worst-case RMS current occurs when only one controller is operating.
-The controller with the highest (V{OUT})(I{OUT}) product needs to be used in the subsequent formula to determine the maximum RMS current requirement.
+The selection of $C{IN}$ is simplified by the multiphase architecture and its impact on the worst-case RMS current drawn through the input network (battery/fuse/capacitor).
+It can be shown that the worst case RMS current occurs when only one controller is operating.
+The controller with the highest ( $V{OUT}$ )( $I{OUT}$ ) product needs to be used in the formula below to determine the maximum RMS current requirement.
 Increasing the output current, drawn from the other out-of-phase controller, will actually decrease the input RMS ripple current from this maximum value (see Figure 4).
-The out-of-phase technique typically reduces the input capacitor's RMS ripple current by a The type of input capacitor, value and ESR rating have efficiency effects that need to be considered in the selection process.
+The out-of-phase technique typically reduces the input capacitor's RMS ripple current by a factor of 30% to 70% when compared to a single phase power supply solution.

+The type of input capacitor, value and ESR rating have efficiency effects that need to be considered in the selection process.
 The capacitance value chosen should be sufficient to store adequate charge to keep high peak battery currents down.
-20μ F to 40μ F is usually sufficient for a 25W output supply operating at 200kHz.
+20μF to 40μF is usually sufficient for a 25W output supply operating at 200kHz.
 The ESR of the capacitor is important for capacitor power dissipation as well as overall battery efficiency.
 All of the power (RMS ripple current • ESR) not only heats up the capacitor but wastes power from the battery.